CultureLink’s mentorship program is offering a series of sessions to practice Public Speaking and Beyond! Now available

 Public speaking is crucial in most careers as well as in our day to day lives.
 Sometimes we need to speak up to share our ideas in a professional setting or make a presentation or if we are in a supervisory role, we need to motivate our staff.
 Sometimes, we want to share our stories of a weekend getaway or crack a joke with our friends or colleagues in an interesting way.
 Sometimes we might be accepting an award and are asked to say a few words or make a toast at a best friend’s wedding!

-However, no matter how professional and confident one may be, every once in a while there’s a hesitation or fear of standing in front of people and talking about something…what a horror!
+No matter how professional and confident one may be, every once in a while, there’s a hesitation or fear of standing in front of the people and talking about something…what a horror!

 Is that a fact?

 Yes, it is a proven fact that many of us suffer from fear or anxiety of speaking in front of the public.
 Everyone reacts to it differently.
-For some it is stuttering or mumbling, for others, it can be shaky legs or sweating.
+For some it is stuttering or mumbling, for others, it can be shaky legs or sweaty palms.
 For some, it’s easier to make a speech in their first language but they get terrified if they have to present something in another language.
 But with continuous practice and encouragement, this fear or anxiety can be defeated.

 Many who don’t suffer from anxiety, need space and audience to practice and gain more confidence!

-Each session is approx. two hours to two and half hour long which includes presentation, discussion on related topics and hands-on practice and homework assignments (if required).
+Each session is approx. two hours to two and half hour long which includes break, presentation, discussion on related topics and hands-on practice and homework assignments (if required).

 Sessions are offered in a friendly and motivating environment with demonstration, guidance, and feedback from experienced mentors.